 Booking transportation includes round trip air tickets and internal flights within the country or region you’re visiting, if needed.
 It also includes rental cars, trains and/or coach bookings.
 Arranging as many of these things in advance makes it more likely to have a smooth trip once you arrive at your destination.

-So that’s my trip planning process for major and international trips.
-Following the above steps will ensure that you make the most of your trip once you’re there and the most profit from your travel writing.
+Following the above steps will ensure that you make the most of your trip once you’re there and you'll get the most profit from your travel writing.

 The Creative Pack includes 3 eBooks that are the starting point for every travel writer: dreaming up unique story ideas that you can sell, finding the best writing niches for you based on your interests, passions and experience, and the art & craft of travel writing.
 They’re the pieces of the puzzle that come before you ever write a query letter to sell your articles to magazine editors.